Ssenkowski/Ssenkowski.github.io/_posts/2017-10-26-software_engineering.markdown

 And don’t forget that job security is consistently celebrated as a chief quality-of-life advantage of being a programmer, regardless of salary.
 As long as so much of the world depends on computers and the software that connects them, there will be a high-demand for those who can code!
 *Source: *(https://www.codefellows.org/blog/three-perks-software-developer/)

 When I learned that I could get involved in the field in only 5-12 months I did a ton of research to see if it was too good to be true.
-So far I love what Flatiron is accomplishing.
+So far I love what I'm being taught to accomplish.

 1 year update: